-You will learn how to evaluate, manage and improve the operational functions of an organisation and apply the concepts of systems integration to the design and development of products and services through market analysis.
+This degree will equip you with the techniques to manage the strategic development of e-business based organisations and appropriate e-business technologies.
+You’ll develop the skills and knowledge to evaluate, manage, and improve the operational functions of an organisation and to apply the concepts of systems integration to the design and development of products and services through market analysis.

 |Supply Chain Integration||Information Systems Management|